spatie/laravel-query-builder/README.md

     ->allowedSorts('name')
     ->get();

-// Will throw an `InvalidQuery` exception as `password` is not an allowed sorting property
+// Will throw an `InvalidSortQuery` exception as `password` is not an allowed sorting property
 ```

 To define a default sort parameter that should be applied without explicitly adding it to the request, you can use the `defaultSort` method.